horleas/pacman/README.md

 + Modify Comportement of Ghost
 + Add Trap insta-kill
 + Add Moving Trap on a specific pattern
++ Slow Motion hotkey to aid the player
++ Add some Gauge for the dashcounter (and Slowmotion counter )

 Create Different Ghost with different habilities :
 +  Boss Ghost map Scrolling ?